-- 1. Information for the Plaintiff (JC Form #SC-150) Read this first. - 2.
-Venue Table (SDSC Form #SC-024) Review this form.
-You must file at the proper court location. - 3.
-Plaintiff's Claim and ORDER to Go to Small Claims Court (JC Form #SC-100) Fill out this form and sign it.
+- 1. Information for the Plaintiff (SC-150).
+Read this first. - 2.
+Venue Table (SDSC SC-24).
+Review this form.
+You must file at the right court. - Plaintiff's Claim and ORDER to Go to Small Claims Court (SC-100).
+Fill-out this form and sign it.
 This form will become your case so you must be sure that all pages are typed or clearly printed in blue or black ink.
 Make a copy for yourself and each named defendant.
 Bring or mail the original and all copies to the Small Claims Court selected from the Venue Table.
 Fillable forms can be found at www.sdcourt.ca.gov

-How to correctly name yourself and the defendant (examples):
+How to Correctly Name Yourself and the Defendant (examples):

-Individual: First name, middle name or initial (if any), last name

-Business Owner: John Smith d.b.a.
-The ABC Company

-(Note: as a Plaintiff, if you name yourself in this way you must file a Fictitious Business
+Individual: First name, middle name or initial (if any), last name Business Owner: John Smith d.b.a.
+The ABC Company (Note: as a Plaintiff, if you name yourself in this way you must file anSC-103 Fictitious Business Name Declaration) Corporation: The ABC Company, Inc. or The ABC Company, a Ca. Corp.

-Name Declaration (JC Form #SC-103))

-Corporation: The ABC Company, Inc. or, The ABC Company, a Ca. Corp.
 Partnership: The ABC Company, a partnership of John Stone and Mary Hill